zyzzu/onnxruntime/docs/ONNX_Runtime_Mobile_NNAPI_perf_considerations.md

 As the _basic_ level optimizations result in a model that only uses ONNX operators, the NNAPI EP is able to handle the majority of the model in a single function, as NNAPI can execute all the Conv, Relu and MaxPool nodes in a single NNAPI model as they are all connected.

-The _extended_ level optimizations introduced the custom FusedConv nodes, resulting in two functions using NNAPI, each handling a single MaxPool node.
-As the NNAPI EP is only aware of ONNX operators it ignores the FusedConv nodes.
+The _extended_ level optimizations introduced the custom FusedConv nodes, which the NNAPI EP ignores as it only looks for ONNX operators that it can handle.
+This results in two nodes using NNAPI, each handling a single MaxPool node.
 The performance of this model is likely to be significantly worse than running it using only the CPU EP due to the device copies between CPU and NNAPI.

 <img align="center" src="images/mnist_optimization_with_nnapi.png" alt="Changes to nodes by NNAPI depending on optimization level of input.">